Cloth diapers have been around for hundreds of years in one form or another.

 A diaper pail looks somewhat like a trash can.
 It is used to collect dirty diapers between washes, while locking in the odors to keep your room smelling fresh.
 As cloth diapers are a tad bulker than normal disposals, you will need to make sure that you purchase a diaper pail that’s suitable for cloth diapers.

-Dekor Plus Hands-Free Diaper Pail is one such example as it is bigger than it’s classic model.
+Dekor Plus Hands-Free Diaper Pail is probably one of the best cloth diaper pail.
+It is bigger than it’s classic model.
 Dekor also manufactures a compatible waterproof cloth diaper pail liner that is washable and reusable.
 Other great features include the hands-free design, triple odor control features and childproof lock.

 Diaper Pail Liners